 Guy: Sure, they're cute now, but in a second they're gonna get mean, and they're gonna get ugly somehow, and there's gonna be a million more of them.

 Guy: Did you guys ever watch the show?

 Sarah Connor from the Terminator films.
 She even gets institutionalized for this, but it turns out there really are killer robots from the future after her.

-In the third Transformers movie, Jerry Wang is convinced that everything is a Decepticon.
+In Transformers: Dark Of The Moon movie, Jerry Wang is convinced that everything is a Decepticon.
 He is later killed by his computer, which then turns into the copy machine, and poses variously as a TV, stereo, and pink Bumblebee.